 (i) online conferencing platforms (such as Zoom);

-(j) third parties to whom disclosure may be required as a result of legal obligations imposed on the MIA.
+(j) third parties to whom disclosure may be required as a result of legal or other obligations imposed on the MIA.

 The MIA’s recipients of personal data are mainly located within the EU.
 However, please note that we do transfer some personal data to entities located outside of the EEA, including to entities located in the United States.
 Prior to transferring personal data outside the EAA, we ensure that appropriate transfer safeguards, as set out in Chapter 5 of the General Data Protection Regulation, are implemented.
 The safeguards that we typically implement are the Standard Contractual Clauses.
 These are pre-determined sets of contracts approved by the European Commission which require the parties signing the contracts to adhere to an adequate level of data protection.